sulcgroup/oxdna_analysis_tools/README.md

 ## Citation

 If you use these scripts or oxView in your published work, please cite:<br/>
-Erik Poppleton, Joakim Bohlin, Michael Matthies, Shuchi Sharma, Fei Zhang, Petr Sulc: Design, optimization, and analysis of large DNA and RNA nanostructures through interactive visualization, editing, and molecular simulation (bioarxiv preprint: https://doi.org/10.1101/2020.01.24.917419)
+Erik Poppleton, Joakim Bohlin, Michael Matthies, Shuchi Sharma, Fei Zhang, Petr Sulc: Design, optimization, and analysis of large DNA and RNA nanostructures through interactive visualization, editing, and molecular simulation.
+(2020) Nucleic Acids Research e72. https://doi.org/10.1093/nar/gkaa417